shanefitzgibbon/samovarcc.ru/source/lang-en/_about-samovar-en.md

 ABOUT US
 ========

-*Samovar Cook & Chat Club* - a club of fans of travel, foreign languages, cultures and cuisines.
-We love to cook, communicate, travel and learn foreign languages.
-We have created a place where you can learn to cook and foreign language at the same time, as we believe that the joint is cooking a great way in a relaxed, family atmosphere to learn the culture and languages of different countries.
-We are inviting everyone to gather around the samovar, to prepare and try dishes from different countries and learn or practice your favorite language.
-We conduct cooking classes for all ages from 4eh years for all who want to start learning a foreign language (or to acquaint the child with the language) and to do this in a fun and interesting way.
-For those who already speak the language, but who do not have enough practice (master classes for adults are conducted by native speakers).
-At the moment we offer the following languages; English, Italian, French, Japanese, Spanish.
-We also plan to actively engage in charity and always look forward to working with all whom we are interesting.
+Samovar Cook&Chat Club is a place for those who love foreign languages, travelling, cultures & cuisines of the world.
+We created a place where you can learn a new language and cooking skills at the same time because we think that cooking is a great opportunity to engage in a foreign culture and language as it offers a friendly and motivating atmosphere.
+Cooking classes for adults are conducted either by professional chefs or by people who we consider to be amazing chefs and amazing people.
+We are inviting everyone to gather around our Samovar, cook & chat together and have a great time.
+So choose a language, book a class and we are looking forward to seeing you at our Samovar!
+The cuisines available now are Russian, Uzbek, French, Italian and Thai.
+We consider important to give back to the community so please join our charity events.